Supporting People with Disabilities to Direct their Lives

 A provincial resource for people with disabilities, and those who know them best, who are interested in self-determination and self-directed supports like individualized funding, supported-decision making and independent facilitation.

-The Individualized Funding Coalition for Ontario offers excellent and timeless resources and information on individualized funding.
-Important to Windsor-Essex, the coalition also promotes the importance of independent facilitation as a key to a good life – which has been a hallmark of support for people living with developmental disabilities in Windsor and Essex County since 1997 through ‘Brokerage’.
-Some people and families in Windsor and Essex County have been using individualized funding for over three decades as they build a good life at every stage of life.
+The Individualized Funding Coalition for Ontario (IFCO) offers excellent and timeless resources and information about individualized funding rooted in the values of self-determination.
+Important to Windsor-Essex, this ‘Coalition’ also promotes the option of independent facilitation as a key to a good life.
+Independent facilitation has been a hallmark approach supporting the voices and choices of people living with developmental disabilities in Windsor and Essex County since 1997 through Windsor-Essex Brokerage for Personal Supports.
+Many people living with a developmental/intellectual disability have been using individualized funding with the support of others for over three decades as they build a good life at every stage.

 To check out some stories about what individualized funding means to IFCO members go to this webpage: https://individualizedfunding.ca/people-and-places/

 SIS Assessment Video – Comments from People & Families

 People and families living with developmental/intellectual disabilities in Ontario have had strong opinions about the Supports Intensity Scale (SIS) being used as a way to assess people applying for supports and services.
 Other jurisdictions, including the Province of Alberta, have stopped using this assessment tool, favouring more respectful approaches to assessing the supports that people need for the life they hope to live.
 Kory Earle was President of People First of Canada at the time this video was recorded.
 Kory and three local parent leaders, mothers from Windsor and Essex County, share their thoughts openly and candidly.
 Click on the brown title link above to watch the video, or on the picture.